B2B Platform Free Trial: 6 Things You Must Evaluate

 A free trial should be completely free.
 Nothing kills a good first impression faster than surprise fees or unknown automatic charges.
 If you’re not ready to commit, stay away from B2B platforms that require credit card details just to get started.
 Also, review the solution’s pricing page to see if there are any additional costs for setup, integrations, or onboarding.

 Pro tip!
-Contact the platform’s sales team and bring your pricing questions to them.
+Contact the software’s sales team and bring your pricing questions to them.
 If you have specific requirements, like extra users or custom features, they can clarify costs and even give you a better deal.
-Plus, you get a platform demo, and you get to double-check if the solution is right for you.
+Plus, you get a platform demo, and you get to double-check if the wholesale ordering solution is right for you.

 A free trial is a lot like Jedi training—Luke Skywalker style.
 You might not become a full-blown master of the Force (or the platform, in this case), but you’ll get a solid feel for how it works, how it weaves into your workflows, and, ultimately, whether it’s worth your investment.